Student Opportunities

 A scholarship of $500 is available to a full-time resident, upper-division CAFNRM student who has an interest in horticulture, preferably orchid culture.

-Application deadline is August 1.
-Contact Karen Kimmerle, HOS President 2008-2009 at phone (808) 965-7042, e-mail kimmerle@interpac.net
+Application deadline is August 1st.
+Contact Karen Kimmerle, HOS President.
+Phone: (808) 965-7042, email: kimmerle@interpac.net

 National Tropical Botanical Garden Horticultural Internship Program

 The National Tropical Botanical Garden offers an internship program of work-study experience to college level students interested in horticulture, botany, ethnobotany, conservation, or science-related fields.
 The course covers a wide range of innovative topics and provides a unique experience that will help guide students in making informed decisions regarding their future academic and career paths.
 Lodging, airport transfer and ground transportation are available.
 Interns are responsible for their own airfares to and from Lihuʻe, Kauaʻi, Hawaiʻi, plus meals (approximately $25 per day).
 Interns will each receive a weekly stipend equivalent to the U.S. minimum wage.
-Applications are available at the NTBG website: www.ntbg.org.
+Applications are available at the NTBG website .

 The Garden Club of America